pandas-dev/pandas/web/pandas/about/governance.md

 repositories, or be in the maintainers distribution list.

 **Membership**: Active maintainers become inactive by their own decision.
-Inactive maintainers can become active again if they are interested.
+Inactive maintainers can become active again at any time if they are interested.

 ### NumFOCUS